 11. NOTING that river dolphins are currently found in at least 29 Ramsar Sites in South America and Asia covering a total of 27,497,064 hectares;

-12. RECALLING that the criteria for the identification and designation of Wetlands Of International Importance reflect the inclusion of species that are threatened, that fulfil ecological roles that maintain biodiversity, and that take refuge in wetlands during extreme events and adverse conditions;
+12. RECALLING that the criteria for the identification and designation of Wetlands of International Importance reflect the inclusion of species that are threatened, that fulfil ecological roles that maintain biodiversity, that take refuge in wetlands during extreme events and adverse conditions; and where wetlands hold more than 1% of international populations;

 13. CONCERNED that climatic disturbances are demonstrably affecting the biological integrity of wetlands and the survival of their fish and river dolphins causing mass mortalities, such as those recorded in 2023 in the Amazon, and that unprecedented flooding has led to increased mortality and strandings of river dolphins in Asia, as well as increased vulnerability from illegal fishing activities;

-14. EMPHASIZING that the implementation of conservation measures around river dolphins will benefit other aquatic vertebrate species including mammals (manatees, otters), reptiles (caimans, turtles) and fish such as the large migratory catfish of the Orinoco and Amazon basins;
+14. EMPHASIZING that the implementation of conservation measures around river dolphins will benefit other aquatic vertebrate species that use the same habitats and sites including mammals (manatees, otters), reptiles (caimans, turtles) and fish such as the large migratory catfish of the Orinoco and Amazon basins;

-15. RECOGNIZING that actions for sustainable use around river dolphins which benefit local communities have been promoted in Ramsar Sites such as, for example, responsible dolphin-watching tourism, the development of fishing agreements, the restoration of flooded forests, and the use of timber and non-timber products; and likewise, that those communities and Indigenous Peoples, including women and other vulnerable groups, have a fundamental role in the conservation of these species in wetlands;
+15. RECOGNIZING that actions for sustainable use around river dolphins which benefit local communities have been promoted in Ramsar Sites such as, for example, responsible dolphin-watching tourism, the development of fishing agreements, the restoration of flooded forests, and the use of timber and non-timber products; and likewise, that those communities and Indigenous Peoples, including women and other vulnerable groups, have a fundamental role in the conservation of these species and their habitats in wetlands;

 16. FURTHER NOTING that CMS Resolution 12.23 on Sustainable Tourism and Migratory Species outlines general principles to ensure that tourism activities benefit and do not harm migratory species, including the involvement of, and benefits to, local communities; and